mgeitz/tbdchat/README.txt

          Usage: /help

       - /exit
-         Description: Inform the server you are quitting, proceed to disconnect and wonder why your client is still running.
+         Description: Safely disconnect from the server and end.
          Usage: /exit

+      - /quit
+         Description: Safely disconnect from the server and end.
+         Usage: /quit

       - /register
          Description: Register as a new user.